actions/actions-runner-controller/README.md

 configuration script tries to communicate with the network.

 **Solution**<br />

+> This feature is experimental and will be dropped once maintainers think that
+> everyone has already migrated to ues Istio's `holdApplicationUntilProxyStarts` ([istio/istio#11130](https://github.com/istio/istio/issues/11130)).
+>
+> Please read the discussion in #592 for more information.

 You can add a delay to the entrypoint script by setting the `STARTUP_DELAY` environment variable.
 This will cause the script to sleep `STARTUP_DELAY` seconds.